 McQueens 229 Cambridge Heath Road, E2 0EL | From £130

 If you’re nosy about perfume making, book yourself into a class at Experimental Perfume Club.
-They run regular beginner, intermediate and advanced classes from their studio in Hackney, teaching you everything from how to navigate different fragrance families, to developing your own individual scent.
+They run regular beginner, intermediate and advanced classes from their workshop in Covent Garden, teaching you everything from how to navigate different fragrance families, to developing your own individual scent.
 All classes include a 10ml bottle of your bespoke fragrance to take-home, as well as the fragrance formula meaning you can go back and recreate it whenever you want.